Em Beihold: 2022–2024: Egg in the Backseat and stand-alone singles

-She released a string of singles after that and gained attention on the social media platform TikTok for her song "City of Angels".
-On May 28, 2021, Beihold released her song "Groundhog Day", which also gained popularity via TikTok.
-Next she signed with Republic Records, with whom she released her major-label single, "Numb Little Bug".
+After gaining attention on social media, she signed with Republic Records, with whom she released her major-label single, "Numb Little Bug" on January 28, 2022.
+It would serve as the lead single off of her upcoming second EP.
+The song peaked at #18 on the Billboard Hot 100 and has been certified platinum by the RIAA.
 On April 22, 2022, Stephen Sanchez released a remix of his lead single, "Until I Found You", featuring her.
-It attracted attention on TikTok with over 1.2 billion views.
-In May 2022, she released a single "Too Precious".
-On July 22, 2022, she released her second EP, Egg in the Backseat, which explored themes of her mental health problems and her relationships.
-On July 27, 2022, she signed to Sony Music Publishing.
+The song peaked at #23 on the Billboard Hot 100 and has been certified 4× Platinum by the RIAA.
+On May 20, 2022, she released the second single off the upcoming EP titled "Too Precious".
+On July 22, 2022, Egg in the Backseat, her second EP, was released.
+It explored themes of her mental health problems and her relationships.
+Five days later, she signed to Sony Music Publishing.